czbiohub-sf/MERFISH-mouse-comparison/README.md

 # MERFISH-mouse-comparison

 Welcome to the MERFISH mouse comparison study!
-This repository contains Jupyter notebooks for generating figures for "Comparative analysis of MERFISH spatial transcriptomics with bulk and single-cell RNA sequencing".
+This repository contains Jupyter notebooks for generating figures for "Concordance of MERFISH spatial transcriptomics with bulk and single-cell RNA sequencing," published in Life Science Alliance in 2022 (https://www.life-science-alliance.org/content/6/1/e202201701).

 # Data